aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Ansible should be your first choice when changing your network configuration, be it small or big.
-The CLI should only be used for troubleshooting i.e. viewing the state of your network, or those urgent scenarios at 2am where you need to change something very specific on just one or two devices followed by proper configuration cleanup later.
+The CLI should only be used for troubleshooting i.e. viewing the state of your network, or those urgent scenarios at 2 AM where you need to change something very specific on just one or two devices followed by proper configuration cleanup later.

 ## How does Ansible work?